Koszul duality complexes for the cohomology of iterated loop spaces of spheres: Background and general conventions

 In the case of a cooperad $\DOp$, we use the notation $\DOp(C)$ for the connected cofree $\DOp$-coalgebra such that $\DOp(C) = \bigoplus_{r=0}^{\infty} (\DOp(r)\otimes C^{\otimes r})_{\Sigma_r}$.
-In this definition, we take the same generalized symmetric tensor expansion as a free algebra over an operad for the underlying functor of a cofree coalgebra over a cooperad and therefore, we can safely adopt the functional and graphical representation of elements of free algebras of operads to denote the elements of~$\DOp(C)$.
-Note that $\DOp(C)$ does not agree with the standard cofree connected coalgebras of the literature in usual cases (like cocommutative coalgebras) precisely because we take coinvariants instead of invariants, but we generally apply the definition of $\DOp(C)$ to cooperads $\DOp$ equipped with a free $\Sigma_*$-module structure so that the result is the same if we replace coinvariants by invariants in the definition of~$\DOp(C)$.
+In this construction, we take the same generalized symmetric algebra functor as in the operad case.
+Therefore, we can also adopt the functional and graphical representation of elements of free algebras of operads to denote the elements of~$\DOp(C)$.
+Note that $\DOp(C)$ does not agree with the standard cofree connected coalgebra construction because we take coinvariants instead of invariants.
+But we generally apply the definition of this object $\DOp(C)$ to cooperads $\DOp$ equipped with a free $\Sigma_*$-module structure, and as a consequence, the result of our construction does not change if we replace coinvariants by invariants.